UC-Davis-molecular-computing/scadnano/README.md

 Although it is not necessary to deal directly with the above JSON data, it is worthwhile to understand the data model it represents.
 This model is manipulated directly in the Python scripting library, and indirectly through the web interface.
+This section explains the meaning of the terms, although some more detail about them is given in subsequent sections explaining how the interface allows them to be edited.

 A design consists of a grid type (square, hex, honeycomb, or none), a list of helices, and a list of strands.
 The order of the helices matters; if there are *h* helices, the helices are numbered 0 through *n*-1.